DisposaBoy/GoSublime/README.md

 * quickly jump to any syntax error reported (and jump back to where you were before (across files))
 * quickly fmt your source or automatically on save to conform with the Go standards
 * easily create a new go file and run it without needing to save it first (9o `replay`)
-* share your snippets(anything in the loaded file) on play.golang.org
+* share your snippets (anything in the loaded file) on play.golang.org
 * list declarations in the current file
-* automtically add/remove package imports
+* automatically add/remove package imports
 * quickly jump your import section(automatically goes to the last import) where you can easily edit the pkg alias and return to where you were before
 * go to definition of a package function or constant, etc.
 * show the source(and thus documentation) of a variable without needing to change views